How to Define and Explain the Economy to Kids

 Make It Real

 The best way for kids to grasp the meaning of the economy is to let them make financial transactions.
 Show your child how to earn money with an allowance.
 Teach him to save it, how to make a budget, and how to make purchases.
-Let him get used to making economic decisions before the world requires it of him.
+Let them get used to making economic decisions before the world requires it of him.

 And don't overlook the lessons that are inherent in charity.
 Maybe your child could give a little of his allowance to a good cause, but it might be better yet if he can directly help someone else in need, someone who has been badly affected by the state of the economy.
-This might be a homeless person or even a classmate whose parent has lost his job.
+It might be a homeless person or even a classmate whose parent has lost his job.
 Take it beyond expressing sympathy for these people and help your child do something for them.